-One of eight states in the Great Lakes region, the state’s name means “Land of the Indians”.
-Known as the Hoosier State, the meaning of the term is debated, but has referenced those living there since the early 1820’s.
-It is the 38th largest state by area, and 17th most populous.
-It’s capital is the largest city, Indianapolis.
+One of eight states in the Great Lakes region, the state’s name means “Land of the Indians.”
+Known as the Hoosier State, the term’s meaning is debated but has referenced those living there since the early 1820s.
+It is the 38th largest state by area and the 17th most populous.
+Its capital is the largest city, Indianapolis.
 It is one of 13 U.S. States divided into more than one time zone.
-Most of the state observes Eastern Time, however 12 counties currently observe Central Time.
-Although Indiana had not observed Daylight Savings Time in the past, starting in April of 2006 the entire state changes their clocks with DST.
+Most of the state observes Eastern Time; however, 12 counties currently observe Central Time.
+Although Indiana had not observed Daylight Savings Time in the past, starting in April 2006, the entire state changed its clocks to DST.

-Visitors enjoy a range of scenes from quiet hills, to sand dunes, to the shores of Lake Michigan.
-More adventure can be found in the vibrant city of Indianapolis & its famous motor speedway; or touring numerous Amish communities, charming towns that border the Ohio River, or a trip to Brown County, dubbed ‘The Art Colony of the Midwest’.
+Visitors enjoy a range of scenes from quiet hills to sand dunes to Lake Michigan’s shores.
+More adventure can be found in the vibrant city of Indianapolis & its famous motor speedway, touring numerous Amish communities and charming towns that border the Ohio River, or a trip to Brown County, dubbed ‘The Art Colony of the Midwest.’

-Flag of Indiana – A gold torch surrounded by an outer circle of thirteen stars, an inner semi circle of five stars, and a 19th, larger, star at the top of the torch, crowned by the word ‘Indiana’, representing Indiana’s admission to the Union as the 19th state.
-It was officially adopted May 31, 1917, and has remained unchanged.
+Flag of Indiana – A gold torch surrounded by an outer circle of thirteen stars, an inner semi-circle of five stars, and a 19th, larger star at the top of the torch, crowned by the word ‘Indiana,’ representing Indiana’s admission to the Union as the 19th state.
+It was officially adopted on May 31, 1917, and has remained unchanged.
 A previous ‘unofficial’ flag featured a buffalo and the state seal.